November 14, 2023

 Sign up for Free and Start Using The Best Modular Training Programs

 We can see another example of modular training by looking at the National Center on Intensive Intervention’s course called Putting it All Together: Using Teaming to Implement DBI.
-This is a module to help educators learn about using teaming in order to support data-based individualization (DBI).
+This is a module to help educators learn about using team in order to support data-based individualization (DBI).

 This 60-minute module helps learners determine the steps to do before, during, and after intensive intervention team meetings.
 It also includes lots of resources you can access after.
 Once completing the module, you also will receive a certificate to add to your credentials.